Pravez/ColoringWorld/ROADMAP.md

 * slippery zones
 * zones that grip the character to the floor

-## Version 0.3 - Enemies and dynamic things
+## Version 0.3 - Enemies and dynamic things, secondary colors
-* enemy who kill the character
-* enemy who can move
-* enemy who can die
-* enemy who can jump
+* Enemies (basic ones)
 * moving and falling platforms
+* enemies are sensible to colors
+* secondary colors (purple, green and orange)
+* secondary color platforms
+* Possibility to see the entire level while the game is paused

 ## Version 0.4 - User interface & level loader
 * score system (time, number of attempts, …)